 - When you’ve finished reading the book, direct students to do a two-minute “turn and talk” with the person next to them.
 They should discuss what they think was Washington’s most important accomplishment, and what personal characteristics made him so successful.

 - Next guide the class in a discussion about Washington’s accomplishments and characteristics.
 Help students to extend their thinking by challenging them to identify why each accomplishment was important and what consequences could have occurred had Washington failed.
 Aid them in making connections between characteristics and accomplishments.

 - Discuss how being a farmer contributed to Washington’s leadership ability.
 Explain to students that 90% of working people in the United States worked as farmers in 1790.
 Today, just 2% of working people are farmers.
 Modern technology for growing, harvesting, and processing crops has become very efficient, allowing a small number of farmers to feed a large number of people.

 - Remind students of the strong mules that Washington bred (p.
 23 in Farmer George Plants a Nation) and the innovative barn that he designed for treading wheat (p.
 26).
 In Washington’s time, animals did a lot of work for farmers.
 Today, most of that work is done by machines that are bigger, faster, and more powerful than mules and horses.
-Show students the videos Modern Marvels: World’s Largest Combine and How It’s Made: Flour (see materials for links), and ask them to compare and contrast these modern technologies with those that Washington developed.
+Show students the videos Modern Marvels: World’s Largest Combine and How It’s Made: Flour, and ask them to compare and contrast these modern technologies with those that Washington developed.